How to Manage Pests

 Mowing, chopping up, and then incorporating ferns during the dormant season may substantially reduce eggs in the area.
 Burning is also effective where permitted.

-and sprays of insecticidal oils and PyGanic are acceptable to use in an organically certified crop.
+Cultural and biological control, and sprays of insecticidal oils and PyGanic are acceptable to use in an organically certified crop.

 Monitoring and Treatment Decisions

 European asparagus aphid populations start very slowly and in widely dispersed patches, then seem to nearly explode.
 Populations often begin near field edges, so monitor the edges of fields regularly whenever fern is present.
 It is best to collect plant samples and shake or beat them on a hard, light-colored surface (the side of a white 5-gallon bucket or hood of a pick-up, for example) to dislodge both the aphids and their natural enemies.
 Visual inspection of the ferns is not reliable, even for experienced scouts.

 No definite threshold has been established and any threshold will vary with the condition of the field and time of the season.
 A high percentage of plants infested is more important than a high number of aphids on a few plants.
 The earlier in the season, the more likely a small infestation will become a problem.
 Waiting for appearance of distorted plants or large amounts of white cast skins under plants may allow populations to reach dangerous levels before the infestation is detected.
 Treat when numbers of aphids begin to increase faster than beneficials.